 Impact

-This bug involves the Linux kernel's ESP over TCP (espintcp) module.
+Based on the description, this bug involves the Linux kernel's ESP over TCP (espintcp) module.
 When the transmit queue reaches capacity, esp_output_tail_tcp returns an error but fails to free the associated socket buffer (skb).
-With synchronous crypto, a subsequent common xfrm output drop handles the cleanup, but with asynchronous crypto (esp_output_done) the skb is never freed.
+With synchronous crypto, the subsequent common xfrm output drop handles the cleanup, but with asynchronous crypto (esp_output_done) the skb is never freed.
 The resulting leak accumulates unreferenced skbs in memory.
-Over time, unbounded accumulation can exhaust kernel memory, destabilizing the system or allowing an attacker to trigger a denial‑of‑service by exhausting resources.
-The weakness maps to CWE‑459: Resource Leak.
+Over time, unbounded accumulation can exhaust kernel memory, destabilizing the system.
+The weakness maps to CWE-401 (Memory Leak) and CWE-772.
+A remote attacker could trigger a denial‑of‑service by repeatedly sending ESP‑over‑TCP packets to fill the queue, causing the skb leak to accumulate and eventually exhaust kernel memory.

 Affected Systems

-The flaw exists in the Linux kernel code that implements ESP over TCP.
-All distributions packaging unpatched Linux kernels are potentially affected; the precise version range is not specified in the advisory.
-Any system running the old kernel build that handles IPsec over TCP and uses asynchronous crypto code is susceptible.
-The vulnerability affects the kernel itself rather than user space applications.
+Based on the description, the flaw exists in Linux kernel code that implements ESP over TCP.
+All Linux distributions packaging unpatched kernels are potentially affected; the advisory does not specify a precise kernel version range.
+Any system running the unpatched kernel build that handles IPsec over TCP and uses asynchronous crypto code is susceptible.
+The vulnerability affects the kernel itself rather than user‑space applications.

 Risk and Exploitability